cdleonard/idlatest/README.md

 SOC-independent way using the tracepoint infrastructure offered by linux.

-It does not require hardware instrumentation of the target system (such as probing voltages) and does not conflict with any specific workloads.
+It does not require hardware instrumentation of the target system (such as probing voltages) and can be combined with arbitrary workloads.

 This tool analyzes tracepoint data and reports a histogram of observed wakeup latencies.
 The real exit_latency values are noticeable as "spikes" in the data.